Boost Your Practice and Lead the Holistic Health Movement as a DAc or DACM

 The Doctorate Is the New Standard

 Now that entry-level practitioners can graduate with a DAc or DACM, the established acupuncturist may need more than experience and great private practice skills to remain competitive.
 Across the United States, healthcare practitioners are considering obtaining higher credentials — whether a Doctor of Oriental Medicine, a Doctor of Acupuncture and Oriental Medicine, or other acupuncture doctoral programs.
-By offering an online, regionally accredited, post-graduate program leading to a Doctor of Acupuncture or Doctor of Acupuncture and Chinese Medicine credential, Pacific College is forging a path for those with a master’s degree looking to conveniently achieve the prestige of a doctoral education while still working full-time.
+By offering an online, post-graduate program leading to a Doctor of Acupuncture or Doctor of Acupuncture and Chinese Medicine credential, Pacific College is forging a path for those with a master’s degree looking to conveniently achieve the prestige of a doctoral education while still working full-time.

 - Enroll in a flexible and interactive online program designed for the working practitioner

 - Complete the program in as little as two semesters or study part time